 Under Swiss legislation, tax claims affecting multiple tax periods are, at least formally, not combined in administrative and court proceedings.
+However, in practice, procedures relating to tax claims from one year or from multiple tax periods are regularly combined either ex officio or upon request.

-According to DBG 9 I and StHG 3 III, spouses and minor children are taxed jointly so that tax claims brought forward by the tax authorities are formally addressed to both spouses.
+Spouses and minor children are taxed jointly, so that tax claims brought forward by the tax authorities are formally addressed to both spouses.
 However, any spouse is entitled to take procedural steps, such as raising objections, independently.
 The objection raised by one spouse also takes effect for the other spouse.

-In principle, communities of heirs are, under Swiss legislation, not taxed jointly, but every heir's share to the estate is allocated to his or her own taxation sphere as of the decedent's demise.
-If heirs are, nevertheless, affected jointly by a taxation (eg, for the decedent's taxation until his or her demise or for real estate held jointly), the heirs are also entitled to raise objections individually, but with effect also for the other heirs.
+In principle, communities of heirs are, under Swiss legislation, not taxed jointly, but every heir's share of the estate is allocated to his or her own taxation sphere as of the decedent's demise.
+If heirs are, nevertheless, affected jointly by a taxation (eg, for the decedent's taxation until his or her demise, or for real estate held jointly), the heirs are also entitled to raise objections individually, but with effect also for the other heirs.